-Web Analytics FAQ · Cloudflare Analytics API docs
+Web Analytics FAQ

 Can I track more than one website with Web Analytics?

 Yes.
-Right now there's a soft limit of 10 sites per account, but that can be adjusted by contacting Cloudflare support.
+Right now there is a soft limit of ten sites per account, but that can be adjusted by contacting Cloudflare support.